-Spulber serves as the Research Director of the Searle Center on Law, Regulation and Economic Growth at the Northwestern University Pritzker School of Law.
+Spulber is the Research Director of the Northwestern University Center on Law, Business, and Economics at the Pritzker School of Law.
 Spulber has served as the founding Director of Kellogg’s International Business & Markets Program.

 Spulber’s research is in Antitrust, Innovation, Industrial Organization, International Economics, Management Strategy, and Law.
 Spulber has received 34 research grants, including grants from the National Science Foundation, the Ewing Marion Kauffman Foundation, and the United States Patent and Trademark Office (USPTO).

 Spulber has provided expert testimony before the Federal Trade Commission (FTC), the International Trade Commission (ITC), the Federal Communications Commission (FCC), the Federal Energy Regulatory Commission (FERC), the Postal Rate Commission, and state regulatory agencies including the Illinois Commerce Commission (ICC), the California Public Utilities Commission (CPUC), the Indiana Utility Regulatory Commission, the Washington Utilities and Transportation Commission, and the Wisconsin Public Service Commission.
 Spulber provided expert testimony before the Superior Court for the State of California for the Country of Los Angeles, the U.S. District Court for the Western District of Texas, and the U.S. District Court for the District of Columbia.
 Spulber’s research has been cited by the Supreme Court of the United States.